aappddeevv/scalajs-reaction/README.md

 [![Scala.js](https://www.scala-js.org/assets/badges/scalajs-0.6.28.svg)](https://www.scala-js.org) (react v16.8+, react-native v0.59+, scala 2.13)

-Note: The documentation site is being converted to docusaurus.
-The demo is available through the link below but it is a dead link in the docusaurus site.
+Note: The documentation site is being converted to docusaurus v2.
+Links to the demo do not work yet but you can see the demo by cloning the project and running `npm i; npm run demo`.
 API documentation will be added back soon.

 # scalajs-reaction